ossimlabs/omar-oms/docs/install-guide/omar-oms.md

 ## Installation in Openshift

-**Assumption:** The omar-oms-service docker image is pushed into the OpenShift server's internal docker registry and available to the project.
+**Assumption:** The omar-oms-app docker image is pushed into the OpenShift server's internal docker registry and available to the project.

 ### Persistent Volumes